danielverh/VmProgrammingLanguage/docs/01 Language Design.md

 ## Types

 There will be different types in DashScript.
-All typed will have a parent type called `DashObject`.
+All types will have a parent type called `DashObject`.
 First there are numbers, both integers and floating point numbers:

 - `153`: contains no decimal separator, and therefore the compiler knows it should be interpreted as an `int`.
 Consequently: